 So, how does one avoid falling into the pit of the first impression?
 How can you push aside the honeymoon phase of how someone made you initially feel and make an objective, balanced decision?
 Here are 5 tips for how to make better hiring decisions:

 - Have a phone call ahead of time to screen candidates.
-This will eliminate any initial judgments of their dress, their body language, and how strong their handshake is.
+This will eliminate any initial judgments of their dress and their body language, even over zoom.

 - Take notice when a candidate has impressed you early on and be intentional to make your hiring decision at the end of the interview.
 Wait at least 30 minutes and allow the first impression to fade before making any decisions.
 Then ask yourself, are you hiring someone who’s good at interviewing or who will be good at their job?